Stanford Summer Session

 Project kick-off

 My colleagues and I kicked off with working sessions to gather insights from the client and define business goals.
-Simultaneously, Kat and I conducted a competitive analysis of other university summer session websites, identifying effective elements and areas where we could differentiate.
+Simultaneously, Kat and I conducted a competitive analysis of other university summer session websites, identifying new, engaging elements and areas where we could differentiate.

 Content mapping 🗺️

-Next, we rolled up our sleeves to audit the existing site, which led us to a series of content mapping workshops with the client.
+Next, we conducted an audit the existing site, which led us to a series of content mapping workshops with the client.
 In these sessions, we created user personas, mapped user journeys, aligned existing content with user needs, and identified content gaps.

-The findings were eye-opening!
 We discovered opportunities to integrate testimonials, comparison charts, and stats on specific pages.
-The activity also enabled us to develop a clear hierarchy and navigation system to guide users through the site, and the map served as a blueprint for our design system.
+The activity also enabled us to develop a clear hierarchy and navigation system to guide users through the site.

 We often used Mural to facilitate our working sessions, including our content mapping workshops.